-The rhomboids are rhombus-shaped (hence their name) and are used to pull the shoulder blades together.
+The rhomboids are rhombus-shaped and are used to pull the shoulder blades together.
 They also rotate the scapula in a downward direction and provide stability for your shoulders.

 These five exercises help strengthen the rhomboid muscles and improve your posture.